rust-lang/rust/text/0000-variadic.md

 When implementing this feature, we will need to determine whether the compiler can provide an appropriate lifetime that prevents a `VaList` from outliving its corresponding variadic function.

+Currently, Rust does not allow passing a closure to C code expecting a pointer to an `extern "C"` function.
+If this becomes possible in the future, then variadic closures would become useful, and we should add them at that time.